pauljeter/pauljeter-astro/src/content/blog/animating-angular-apps-ngshow-and-nghide.md

 }
 ```

 Just like that, we have added animations when our pictures are shown and hidden.
 Go ahead and pull in animate.css into your project and experiment with all the great animations they provide.
-If you include the file in your project, you won’t have to write out all these animations.
+If you include the file in your project, you won't have to write out all these animations.

 ### Conclusion